A Reference Document · The Language Firm

 Capability scope at time of authorization

 The set of product features a district approved when it first authorized a tool, captured in dated form.
 A capability-scope record is the institutional artifact against which product-surface drift can be measured.
-The Policy Brief's district recommendation 11 (expand the AUP from tool-name authorization to capability-scope authorization) is built on this concept.

 Governance baseline

 A dated, single-page record per authorized tool, capturing the specific tier authorized, the data practices in effect at authorization (no-training commitment, FERPA/COPPA alignment, subprocessor list), the capability scope authorized, the contractual basis (DPA, SDPC listing), and the date of last verification.
-Without a baseline, drift is undetectable, because there is nothing to read change against.

 Verification cadence